Batman's crime-ridden Gotham metropolis comes to Fox TV

 Fox has yet to announce when the series will air and who will star in it.
 It was not clear whether Batman would even be a character in the series.

-“Gotham” will be produced by Time Warner Inc’s Warner Bros.
-Entertainment, which incorporated DC Entertainment, the company behind the DC Comics universe that includes Batman and Superman.
-The series will air on Fox, a unit of 21st Century Fox Inc..
+“Gotham” will be produced by Fox, a unit of 21st Century Fox Inc., in partnership with Time Warner Inc’s Warner Bros.
+Entertainment, which incorporated DC Entertainment, the company behind the DC comics universe that includes Batman and Superman.

-The latest Batman adaptation, Christopher Nolan’s “Dark Knight” trilogy starring Christian Bale as the caped crusader, made more than $2 billion at box offices worldwide.
+Batman has long been a money-maker in films, with the latest adaptation, Christopher Nolan’s “Dark Knight” trilogy starring Christian Bale as the caped crusader, taking in more than $2 billion at box offices worldwide.
 British actor Gary Oldman played Commissioner Gordon in the films.

 Oscar-winning actor Ben Affleck will be the next person to don the bat mask on the big screen as he faces off with Henry Cavill’s Superman in “Man of Steel 2,” due in theaters in 2015.